-We’re pleased to announce that our military data research team have been busy over the Christmas period and have now populated histories for the Sukhoi Su-27.
-Data added includes, build year, registration, and serial number.
+We’re pleased to announce that our military data research team have been busy in the last quarter and have now populated histories for 3 more types – the Grumman F-14, Dassault Mirage F1, and the Dassault Super Etendard.
+Continue reading “”

 Based on market feedback from customers, this weekend we will be making a number of changes to our engine taxonomy.
 For those customers who have Saved Searches that include engine models, you may need to update your Saved Searches after the changes have been made to ensure that your Saved Searches still work as expected.
 A full list of changes is included in the Excel file linked below.

 Just a quick message to let you know that the UK based Data Teams will be taking a well-earned break over the Christmas period.
 From Monday 21st December through to Monday 4th January 2021 there will be minimal data updates across our Fleets, MRO, and Interiors datasets.

 Despite the backdrop of COVID, it has been our busiest year ever for updates on the commercial, business aviation, helicopter, and military fleets: